atljp/input-fix/README.md

 - Pressing controller buttons disables movement keys on keyboard
 - Separate menu controls needed
 - No flip / grab buttons listed in Edit Tricks menu (for PC controls)
-- Main menu text and load screen background not adjusted for widescreen aspect ratio
+- Main menu text not adjusted for widescreen aspect ratio
 - No keybinds for online quick chat and taunts
 - Resolutions above 1920x1080 crash